haodeng/techy-notes/git.md

 # Go to revision
 git reset --hard hash

-  Head index will move to hash
+  Head index will move to hash, recommend to use hash to move back and forth.

 git reset --hard HEAD^